 Separation anxiety in pets: what is it?

-Your pet is one of the family.
-The bond you build with them has long-lasting benefits for both you and your family.
-And for them as well!
+Your pet is a key family member – they know so and they love it.
+The bond you build with them has long-lasting benefits for both you and your family (here’s how children growing up with pets benefit, for example).

-There are a number of triggers for separation distress.
-Some of the main ones you should stop and think about are:
+There are numerous triggers for separation distress, though some more common ones you should stop and think about are:

-- Being left alone for the first time, or consistently
+- Being left alone for the first time, or way too often (dogs get more stressed than cats about this)

 - Being left alone when accustomed to constant human contact (such as during the pandemic)

-- Suffering a traumatic event, such as time at a shelter or boarding kennel (during a holiday)
+- Suffering trauma, e.g., being lost, spending time at a shelter or pet boarding facility (during a holiday)

-- Change in the family’s routine or structure, or the loss of a family member or other pet/companion
+- Change in the family’s routine or structure, or the loss of senior pet parents or other pet/companion

-Sound familiar?
-Your pet could very well be suffering.
-Let’s look at the signs to look out for in your pet.
+If this sounds familiar your pet could very well be suffering.
+Let’s look at the signs to watch out for.

-Symptoms of stress and anxiety can differ between breeds and animal types, so we’ve listed some common indicators that your pooch or pussycat is missing you.
+Symptoms of stress and anxiety can differ between breeds and animal types, so we’ve listed a few common indicators that your pooch or puss is missing you.

 Separation anxiety symptoms in dogs

-All dogs are different – they may show one, some or all of the below behaviours in response to your leaving them at home.
-And, some dog breeds are predisposed to nervous behaviours, which this can make separation anxiety worse.
+All dogs are different – they may react to being left at home by showing one, some or all of the below behaviours.
+Further, certain breeds are predisposed to nervous behaviours, which can exacerbate separation anxiety.

 - Try to break out of your house or yard when left alone (searching for you)